aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getDataFieldHeaderName() {#getDataFieldHeaderName--}

+<b>@deprecated.</b> Please use the 'dataFieldHeaderName' property instead.
 Gets and sets the name of the value area field header in the PivotTable.

 ```javascript
 getDataFieldHeaderName() : string;